tusharsadhwani/blog/src/pages/post/builtins.md

 Looking slightly more closely at the example before this, you might notice that the `loader` attributes of the module spec are `Loader` classes that come from the slightly different `_frozen_importlib_external` module.

 So you might ask, what are these weird `_frozen` modules?
-Well, my friend, it's exactly as they say &mdash; they're _frozen modules_.
+Well, my friend, it's exactly as they say -- they're _frozen modules_.

 The _actual_ source code of these two modules is actually inside the `importlib.machinery` module.
 These `_frozen` aliases are frozen versions of the source code of these loaders.
 To create a frozen module, the Python code is compiled to a code object, marshalled into a file, and then added to the Python executable.